noir-lang/awesome-noir/README.md

 ##### Numerics

-- [BigInt](https://github.com/shuklaayush/noir-bigint) - a library that provides a custom BigUint56 data type, allowing for computations on large unsigned integers
+- [BigNum](https://github.com/noir-lang/noir-bignum) - a library for arithmetic computations of large unsigned integers of any length
 - [Fraction](https://github.com/resurgencelabs/fraction) - a library for accessing fractional number data type in Noir, allowing results that aren't whole numbers
 - [ZKFloat](https://github.com/0x3327/ZKFloat) - a floating point library for Noir
 - [Complex Numbers](https://github.com/doctoruber/complexnr) - This library offers a comprehensive suite of operations for complex numbers